clearhaus/3DSv2-api-documentation/source/decoupled_authentication.rst

 The `threeDSRequestorDecMaxTime` accepts numeric values between `00001` and `10080` (7 days) which determines the TTL in minutes.

-Once the cardholder has authenticated the transaction and the 3-D secure server has received the `RReq`, the 3-D secure server will notify the requestor by utilizing the `notificationURL` which will contain the `threeDSServerTransID` and `messageVersion`.
+Once the cardholder has authenticated the transaction and the 3-D Secure Server has received the `RReq`, the 3-D Secure Server will notify the requestor by utilizing the `notificationURL` which will contain the `threeDSServerTransID` and `messageVersion`.
 If no RReq is received within the TTL, the transaction will be considered as failed.
-The 3-D secure server will only try to notify the requestor once.
+The 3-D Secure Server will only try to notify the requestor once.

 The requestor shall use the `threeDSServerTransID` to retrieve the authentication value by making a request towards the `/postauth` endpoint.